Recent years have seen the rise of Tap to Pay on iPhone or Android – the ability to accept contactless payments on just your smartphone.

 If you’re only dipping into this to test it, we recommend picking a platform that’s very quick to sign up for – which would be Square or SumUp.
 The most scalable of them is Square with its many complimentary features like specialised POS systems and choice of online selling tools.

-Revolut is slightly more tedious to sign up for and stay with, as they require reconfirmation of details periodically.
-But if you're already a Revolut Pro customer, it will be easy to request access and start taking contactless payments on an iPhone.
+Revolut Business is slightly more tedious to sign up for and stay with, as they require reconfirmation of details periodically.
+But if you’re a Revolut Pro customer, it will be easy to request access and start taking contactless payments on an iPhone.

 Summary of solutions